 We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher where possible in person or at least by email to sforster@tggsacademy.org.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher in person or the Deputy Headteacher in the Headteacher's absence.
+They must follow this conversation up in writing to the Headteacher.